cdklabs/cdk-proserve-lib/API.md

 Additional components to install in the image.

-These will be added after the default Linux components.
+These components will be added after the default Linux components.
+Use this to add custom components beyond the predefined features.

 ---